Sayvai/python-django-littlelemon/README.md

 ### Pre-requisites

 - Install Python - [https://www.python.org/downloads/](https://www.python.org/downloads/)
-- Install pipenv - `pip3 install pipenv`
+- Install pipenv - `pip3 install pipenv` - allows you to create a virtual environment for the project, and isolate the project dependencies from the global scope, or other Python projects.
 - Install MySQL - [https://www.mysql.com/downloads/](https://www.mysql.com/downloads/).
 Or install MySQL using [Homebrew](https://brew.sh/)
 - Start / Run the MySQL server
 - Create a MySQL database named (for example, `littlelemon_sayvai`) with the following command: `CREATE DATABASE littlelemon_sayvai;`